About the Moringa Oleifera Tree

 Modern food processing and farming methods have robbed much of our food of the nutritive qualities that make it healthy for our bodies.
-With the advent of big agribusiness (mega-corporate farming) combines that reap bountiful crops which are increasingly less and less nutritious for us, the use of pesticides, fungicides, herbicides and chemical fertilizers have significantly increased crop yields, but this heavy use of chemicals has produced fruits and vegetables that are not as high in nutrients as they have been historically.
+With the advent of big agribusiness (mega-corporate farming), the use of pesticides, fungicides, herbicides and chemical fertilizers have significantly increased crop yields, but this heavy use of chemicals has produced fruits and vegetables that are not as high in nutrients as they have been historically.

-Moringa Oleifera leaves and pods contain 90+ nutrients and 46 antioxidants.
+Moringa Oleifera leaves and pods contain 90+ nutrients, 46 antioxidants, and 36 anti-inflammatory compounds.
 Researchers are calling it the most nutrient rich plant on earth.

 Here are a few of the many nutritional benefits of Moringa Oleifera, the Miracle Tree: